 The uphill battle against pseudoscience

 I can hear you yelling at your screen now.
 “Why are you doing this to me, Mr. Embassy??
 Why would you share a dull and pointless story with me?
 Why do I keep on reading?”
 Because I have a point to make.
-Although this story isn’t exactly a true story, it serves as a good premise, which is that scientists fight an uphill battle against pseudo (FAKE) science.
-In the, somewhat, confusing and highly frustrating match between science and pseudoscience, the pseudoscientific communities seem to carry a trump card at all times: the anecdotes.
+Although this story isn’t exactly true, it serves as a good premise: scientists fight an uphill battle against pseudo (FAKE) science.
+In the, somewhat confusing and highly frustrating match between science and pseudoscience, the pseudoscientific communities seem to carry a trump card at all times: the anecdotes.
 Let me explain.

 The correlation between autism and vaccines was brought to light in a 1998 publication.
 The article suggested that the triple vaccine shot against measles, mumps, and rubella might cause autism.
 Several research studies since then have debunked this link, finding no causation between vaccination and autism.
 Nevertheless, the story still lives in people’s conscience and beliefs, even though the journal in question retracted the article and the responsible doctor lost his medical license due to severe professional misconduct [psst… did you know that lawyers who were involved in lawsuits against vaccine companies secretly funded his research? yeah…].